July 1, 2022Review Recipe

 LEMON: Lemon and blueberries go so nicely together.
 Add a bit of lemon zest or lemon juice to your blueberries for a hint of tart lemon flavor in this blueberry dessert.

-STEP THREE: Pour 1 1/4 cup of water over the top of the berries and cake mix.
+STEP FOUR: Pour 1¼ cups of water over the top of the berries and cake mix.
 Gently toss the berries and cake mix to allow the water to settle towards the bottom of the baking dish.
 You can give it a little shake if you need to.

-STEP FOUR: Cut the butter into 8 pieces and spread evenly over the top of the blueberries.
+STEP FIVE: Cut the butter into 8 pieces and spread evenly over the top of the blueberries.

-PRO TIP: If you prefer a more crunchy top, turn the broiler on for the last minute or so to brown the cake mix top.
+If you prefer a crunchier top, turn the broiler on for the last minute or so to brown the cake mix top.

 This dish is easy enough to whip up in minutes but tastes fancy enough to serve for a special occasion.